 It’s high time we shared our Round Top favorites, gathered over several years of exhibiting at the triannual antiques show.
 Round Top is a quiet little Texas hill country town situated between Austin and Houston, and we love it so much we decided to put down roots.
 We’re thrilled to settle permanently in the heart of town and welcome area residents and travelers throughout the year with a big dose of southern hospitality…and maybe a margarita or two!

 Here’s the thing about Round Top: it’s refreshing slow pace, cultural vibrancy, and breathtaking beauty make it a slice of Texas worthy of a visit any month of the year.
 Whether you’re headed to the fields for the seasonal Antiques Week or considering a visit another time of year, we’ve pulled together basic information and recommendations for dining, shopping, and accommodations.
 Have any questions?
 Just holler—we’d love to hear from you!

 ANTIQUES WEEK: WHAT TO KNOW

 The Round Top Antiques Show has been a Texas institution since 1968!
-Each year, two main shows take place: the Spring Show in March/April and the Fall Show in October/November.
+Each year, two main multi-week shows take place: the Spring Show in March and the Fall Show in October.
 Consider these dates prime visiting season—thousands of vendors come in from all over the world to showcase furnishings, linens, art, clothing, gifts, and more in mostly open-air tents.
 A scaled-down Winter Show takes place every January.
-If you’re a first-timer, this guide and this one are the places to start!
+If you’re a first-timer, this guide is the place to start!

 EAT AND DRINK